tihartmann/CountEx-VQA/README.md

 ```

 ## Acknowledgement
-This project uses a pre-trained MUTAN VQA-Model as described by [Ben-younes et al.](https://arxiv.org/abs/1705.06676) in their paper *MUTAN: Multimodal Tucker Fusion for Visual Question Answering*.
+This project uses a pre-trained MUTAN VQA-Model as described by Ben-younes et al. (2017) in their paper [*MUTAN: Multimodal Tucker Fusion for Visual Question Answering*](https://arxiv.org/abs/1705.06676).
 The code and pre-trained models can be found in [this repository](https://github.com/Cadene/vqa.pytorch)